AdobeDocs/dynamic-media-classic.en/help/using/quick-start-mixed-media-sets.md

 Adobe Dynamic Media Classic activates URL calls for Mixed Media Sets after you publish them.
 You can copy these URLs from the Preview page.

 Select the Mixed Media Set, and then select **[!UICONTROL Preview]**.
-In the Preview page, select a Mixed Media Set Viewer Preset, and then select **[!UICONTROL Copy URL]**.
-See [Link a Mixed Media Set to a web page](linking-mixed-media-set-web.md#linking-a-mixed-media-set-to-a-web-page).
+In the Preview page, select a Mixed Media Set Viewer Preset, and then select the **[!UICONTROL Copy URL]**.
+See [Link Mixed Media Sets to Web pages](linking-mixed-media-set-web.md#linking-a-mixed-media-set-to-a-web-page).